EasternEdgeRobotics/Software_2024/README.md

 Navigate to Software_2024 (main directory) in the terminal.

-***Modify the compose.yaml file*** in the Software_2024 based on what you need. ***Do not run proceed to step 4 as is because the compose.yaml is intended for Raspberry Pi.*** The file if fully commented to help with this.
+***Modify the compose.yaml file*** in the Software_2024 based on what you need. ***Do not proceed to step 4 without this because the compose.yaml is intended for Raspberry Pi.*** The file is commented to help with this.

 compose.yaml files are a popular way of defining docker applications because, once they are configured to the user's liking, they only require one command to setup the whole environment.